 In Armenia, the national statistical office, Armstat, developed a platform for SDG monitoring at the national level, which is supported by the United Nations Population Fund.
 The monitoring indicators cover the three dimensions of the SDGs (economy, society, and the environment) and enable monitoring progress from the perspectives of different segments of the population (such as the elderly, youth, people living in poverty, and women).
-The use of a specialized national reporting platform6 allows for the provision of regular, up-to-date information on progress against the SDGs.
-In the case of Armenia, the focus on different segments of those at risk of being left behind.
+The use of a specialized national reporting platform6 allows for the provision of regular, upto-date information on progress against the SDGs.
+In the case of Armenia, the focus on different segments of the population contributes to monitoring outcomes for those at risk of being left behind.